wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/submit-and-manage-workflow-approval-requests.md

 In Choreo, if an administrator [configures a workflow to require approval](../administer/configure-approvals-for-choreo-workflows.md), you must submit a request to obtain approval to perform the task.

-Upon submitting a workflow approval request, Choreo notifies all authorized assignees via email about the [review request](../administer/review-workflow-approval-requests.md).
-When an authorized assignee approves or rejects the request, you will receive an email with details of the decision.
+When you submit a workflow approval request, Choreo notifies all authorized reviewers via email.
+Once an authorized reviewer approves or rejects the request, you will receive an email with the decision details.
+See [Review Workflow Approval Requests](../administer/review-workflow-approval-requests.md) for more information on workflow approval request reviews.

 The approach to request approval can vary depending on the workflow.